microsoft/msphpsql/README.md

 ## FAQs
 **Q:** Can we get dates for any of the Future Plans listed above?

 **A:** At this time, Microsoft is not able to announce dates.
 We are working extremely hard to release future versions of the driver.
-We will share future plans once they solidify over the next few weeks.
+We will share future plans as appropriate.

 **Q:** What's next?

-**A:** On July 20, 2016 we released the early technical preview for our PHP Driver.
-We will continue releasing frequent technical previews until we reach production quality.
+**A:** On July 6, 2017 we released the production release version 4.3.0 of our PHP Driver.
+We will continue working on our future plans and releasing frequent updates.

 **Q:** Is Microsoft taking pull requests for this project?

-**A:** We will not be seeking to take pull requests until GA, Build Verification, and Fundamental tests are released.
-At this point Microsoft will also begin actively developing using this GitHub project as the prime repository.
+**A:** Yes.